openpeeps/kapsis/README.md

-Clymene is a fancy nymph CLI framework written in Nim.
-Based on [docopt package](https://github.com/docopt/docopt.nim), Clymene provides additional features, tweaks and tricks for creating beautiful and fast command line interfaces.
+Klymene is a fancy nymph CLI framework written in Nim.
+Based on [docopt package](https://github.com/docopt/docopt.nim), Klymene provides additional features, tweaks and tricks for creating beautiful and fast command line interfaces.

 # Features
-Clymene starts as a clone of docopt.nim.
-Besides docopt functionalities, Clymene provides the following features:
+Klymene starts as a clone of docopt.nim.
+Besides docopt functionalities, Klymene provides the following features:

-- [x] CLI Preloader
+- [ ] CLI Preloader
-- [x] CLI Progress bar
+- [ ] CLI Progress bar
 - [x] CLI `stdin` Confirmation
 - [x] CLI `stdin` Prompt
 - [x] CLI Dropdown List (https://forum.nim-lang.org/t/6919)
 - [x] Execute Shell Commands
 - [x] Short cmd description in Docstring block
-- [x] Long cmd description by appending `--help`
+- [ ] Long cmd description by appending `--help`

 # Docstring Example
-The option parser is generated based on the docstring below and passed to `clymene` function. `clymene` parses the usage pattern (`"Usage: ..."`) and option descriptions (lines starting with dash "`-`") and ensures that the program invocation matches the usage pattern; it parses options, arguments and commands based on that.
+The option parser is generated based on the docstring below and passed to `Klymene` function. `Klymene` parses the usage pattern (`"Usage: ..."`) and option descriptions (lines starting with dash "`-`") and ensures that the program invocation matches the usage pattern; it parses options, arguments and commands based on that.
 The basic idea is that *a good help message has all necessary information in it to make a parser*.

 ```
 let doc = """